 Senaa Ahmad lives in Toronto, where she fails to improve her Arabic and tries not to kill all the house plants.
 Her short fiction also appears in Strange Horizons and Augur Magazine, and is forthcoming from Lightspeed and Nightmare Magazines.
 A Clarion 2018 alum, she has received the generous support of the Octavia Butler Scholarship, the Toronto Arts Council, and the Ontario Arts Council.
 You can find her, sort of, at senaa-ahmad.com.

-A disability policy executive with more than fifteen years of experience, she presents often on the representation of disability in media, most recently for the National Bar Association, at New York Comic Con, and at SXSW.
-She lives in Washington DC with her wife, N.R.
-Brown.
-You can find Day online at DayAlMohamed.com and on Twitter @DayAlMohamed.
+Day is a disability policy executive with more than fifteen years of experience.
+She presents often on the representation of disability in media, most recently at the American Bar Association, SXSW, and New York ComiCon.
+A proud member of Coast Guard Auxiliary Flotilla 24-01 (5th District Southern Region), she lives in Washington DC with her wife, N.R.
+Brown and guide dog, Gamma.
+You can find her online at DayAlMohamed.com and @dayalmohamed.

 Sophie Aldred has been working as a professional actress, singer, and director for the last 35 years in theatre, TV, film and audio.
 She is perhaps best known as the 7th Doctor Who’s companion, Ace, who beat up a Dalek with a baseball bat.
 She has also presented a huge variety of programmes on TV and radio, and provides many voices for dramas, audiobooks, and animations including the highly acclaimed Tree Fu Tom for CBeebies, Peter Rabbit, the US version on Bob the Builder, and Dennis the Menace.

 Sophie lives in Hertfordshire with her husband and two sons.